GiovanniTagliaferri/CI2024_project-work/README.md

 - `/src` contains the algorithm's code:
   - `functions.py` includes all the functions used to develop the algorithm.
   - `main.py` allows running the evolution process for a problem, specifying its ID and initial parameters.

+Further details can be found in the file `CI2024_final-report.pdf`.